adolfoeliazat/Telenav.AI/README.md

 In order to see more details, check out [RetinaNet](https://github.com/Telenav/Telenav.AI/tree/master/retinanet) for instructions regarding our RetinaNet implementation or [Segmentation](https://github.com/Telenav/Telenav.AI/tree/master/traffic_signs_segmentation) for the Segmentation based one.

-Also, see this notebook LINK WHEN READY for a quick demo on how you can use and visualize our data.
+Also, see this [notebook](https://github.com/Telenav/Telenav.AI/tree/master/apollo_python_common/demo) for a quick demo on how you can use and visualize our data.